Fees & Diary

 Exam remark requests: £160.00.
 We recommend candidates request further feedback first, which’s free of charge.
 Note that should the result change from “fail” to “pass” after a remark, this fee will be reimbursed.

-** The first 60 first-time entrants to the Part 2 LFFLM (SOM) exam, from the time of inception of the DFCASA, will continue to be supported with a grant of half of the fee cost, so that the cost to them is only £340.00.
+** There are only 09 discounted exam fees left from the DFCASA grant, which was for the first 60 first-time entrants to the Part 2 LFFLM (SOM) exam.
+The cost to them is only £380.00.
 Please note that this is for the first attempt only.

 † Since March 2016 (including the candidates who sat their Part 2 Examination in that session) it has been possible for MFFLM Part 2 candidates to keep their successful result (either SAQ or OSCE/OSPE), as long as their Part 1 result is still valid.
 First time Part 2 applicants must apply for both components.

-For specific dates, please visit the page of the exam you would like to sit
+For specific dates, please visit the main Exams page.

 Part 1 and Diploma Examinations

-are usually held once a year, in early October.
+are usually held once a year, by mid-October.
 They all normally take place from 10:00 to 13:00, online.
 UK time is used, whenever possible, for exams sat abroad.
+The application period is normally in June and it lasts four weeks.

 Part 2 Examinations

-are usually held around mid-March.
+are usually held by mid-March.
 The SAQs normally take place from 10:30 to 13:00 (or from 10:30 to 13:00 or 14:00 to 16:30, in case any candidate is sitting both GFM and SOM papers) online.
 The OSCEs have some stations that are online and some face-to-face.
+The application period is normally in November and it lasts four weeks.

 OSCEs (GFM and SOM)